kief/infrastructure-as-code.com/_patterns/stack-replication/template-stack.md

 layout: pattern
 title:  "Template Stack Pattern"
 date: 2019-02-10 10:29:34 +0000
-category: Core Stack Patterns
+category: Stack Replication Patterns
-order: 1
+order: 2
 published: true
 status: review
 ---

-A Template Stack is an [infrastructure stack](/patterns/core-stack/) that is designed so that its source code can be used to create and manage multiple, consistent instances.
+A Template Stack is an [infrastructure stack](/patterns/stack-replication/) that is designed so that its source code can be used to create and manage multiple, consistent instances.

 A great benefit of defining infrastructure as code is that it's easy to replicate infrastructure.
 This has a variety of uses, including: